 Indego M 700

-We test each on a range of grass types over a period of four weeks, assessing the efficiency of the cut and the neatness of the finish.
-This way we can compare how well the mower cuts over time as well as at first.
+We test each robot lawn mower on a range of grass types over a period of four weeks, assessing the efficiency of the cut and the neatness of the finish.
+This way, we can compare how well the mower cuts over time as well as at immediately out the box.